Cellular Signaling: Molecular Mechanism to Disease

 Current Topics in Pharmacology

 This is a hot topics journal club where students present papers relevant to the broad area of pharmacology arising from many different disciplines.
-Each week a student will pick a relevant high-impact paper from the laboratory of one of the seminar speakers that will be visiting our campus and presenting a seminar that same week (this includes speakers for ULS and all basic science departments).
+Each week a student will pick a relevant high-impact paper from the laboratory of one of the seminar speakers who will be visiting our campus and presenting a seminar that same week (this includes speakers for ULS and all basic science departments).
 One to two weeks before class, each presenting student will submit a paper to the organizers for approval.
 The class is lively and spirited and all students are called upon to speak in class and give their opinion of the paper presented.